RailCor® – ArcelorMittal Corrosion Resistant Rails

 Coating has been designed to be thick enough to withstand properly long shipments periods.
 This includes meeting corrosivity category C2/C3 according to ISO 12944:2018

 Normally the whole rail profile will be coated to protect the entire perimeter during shipment.

 Coating is applied on web and foot surface.
 Upon request, coated surface can be customized depending on the rail profile and specific customer needs.

-RailCor® product family provide customers with the following main benefits
+RailCor® product family provide the following main benefits

 In addition to protecting rails against corrosion:

 - Rail service life dramatically increased.

 - Considerable reduction in rail track maintenance operations.